Pedigree Link |

 Daughter* | Lorette, of Quincy (b.
 1180, d. about 1180) |

-Birth | 1155 | Saher de Quincy, IV, was born in 1155 in Buckley, Northamptonshire, England (Medieval), EuropeG.1,2 |
+Birth | 1155 | Saher de Quincy, IV; Don's 24th GGF (in another branch), was born in 1155 in Buckley, Northamptonshire, England (Medieval), EuropeG.1,2 |

-Marriage | 1173 | He and Margaret de Harcourt, of Beaumont, were married in 1173. |
+Marriage | 1173 | He and Margaret de Harcourt, of Beaumont; Don's 24th GGM (in another branch), were married in 1173. |

 Death | 13 November 1219 | He died on 13 November 1219 at age ~64 in Yerushalayim (Jerusalem District), Israel, AsiaG+.
-The cause of his death (at the age of 64) on Wednesday, November 13th, 1219 is not known-surviving in 1219 was difficult Died as a Magna Carta Baron, a Sir, the Lord of the Manor and Lord of Buckby and Daventry and as the 1st Earl of Winchester |
+His death as a Magna Carta Baron, a Sir, the Lord of the Manor and of Buckby and Daventry, and as the 1st Earl of Winchester at the age of 64 on Wednesday, November 13th, 1219 was when he fell ill and died on the 5th military Crusade (perhaps in fulfillment of an earlier vow)-surviving in 1219 was difficult |

 Burial | after 13 November 1219 | He was buried after 13 November 1219 at Buried in the cemetery at the Church of Saint CrossG in Hatzafon Northern District, Israel, AsiaG. |